AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/timelines/creating-a-timeline.md

 6. Repeat from Step 2 to add more triggers.

-- You can directly add a playback by pressing <Keys.HardKey>Copy</Keys.HardKey>, the **select** button of the playback, then tapping on the Timeline track where you want the trigger to be.
+- You can directly add a playback by pressing <Keys.HardKey>Copy</Keys.HardKey>, the <strong>select</strong> button of the playback, then tapping on the Timeline track where you want the trigger to be.

 - Existing Playbacks added to the timeline will be referenced (linked) copies of the playback.
 If you want to create a playback that you can edit separately, use the softkey option <Keys.SoftKey>Create New Playbacks</Keys.SoftKey> after you select the playback to be added.